haarlems/forensics/chapters/template-chapter/template-topic/reading/README.md

 # Intro to Digital Forensics

 [Digital forensics](https://www.nist.gov/digital-evidence) is the field of forensic science concerned with ***retrieving, storing and analyzing*** data that can be useful in investigations.
-This includes information from computers, mobile phones, motor vehicles, drones or the cloud. <br>
+This includes information from computers, mobile phones, motor vehicles, drones or the cloud. <br />
 **Digital forensic investigators** face challenges such as:
 - extracting data from damaged devices;
 - locating evidence among vast quantities of data;